 Use the Truth and Reconciliation Commission's Calls to Action to guide the implementation of the Plan.

 Indigenous participation, leadership and self-determination across all aspects of Plan governance. implementation, and data collection.

-Improve quality of, and access to, culturally competent service community engagement and feedback to support contributions of diverse
+Improve quality of, and access to, culturally competent service provision.